Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 Silver-Bullet-Encryption-Tool
 =============================

-Silver Bullet Encryption Tool is an uncrackable encryption tool based on one-time pad model.
-If you want to use this tool, execute bullet.py script
+Silver Bullet Encryption Tool is an uncrackable encryption Tool based on one-time pad model.

-Hope you enjoy it
+It contains true random number generator which makes data corruptions intentionally with several threads to make true randomness.

+To use this tool, please execute bullet.py script.

+If you want to use this tool in other programmes, copy the bullet_parts directory in your programme, import sys and append the directory as an import path, and import primer module.

+Thanks.